tmsbenitez/weather-app/README.md

 A weather application with React.js and [OpenWeatherAPI](https://openweathermap.org).

-This is the pack of icons used: [Meteocons](https://bas.dev/work/meteocons).
+This is the pack of icons I used: [Meteocons](https://bas.dev/work/meteocons).